-- 4. The proxy form appointing the Chairman of the AGM as proxy must be signed by the appointor or his attorney duly authorised in writing.
-Where the proxy form appointing the Chairman of the AGM as proxy is executed by a corporation, it must be either under its common seal or signed on its behalf by a duly authorised officer or attorney. - 5.
-Where the proxy form appointing the Chairman of the AGM as proxy is signed on behalf of the appointor by an attorney, the power of attorney (or other authority) or a duly certified copy thereof must (failing previous registration with the Company) be attached to the proxy form, failing which the proxy may be treated as invalid. - 6.
-A corporation which is a Member may authorise by resolution of its directors or other governing body such person as it thinks fit to act as its representative at the AGM, in accordance with Section 179 of the Companies Act, Chapter 50. - 7.
-The Company shall be entitled to reject the proxy form appointing the Chairman of the AGM as proxy if it is incomplete, improperly completed, illegible or where the true intentions of the appointor are not ascertainable from the instructions of the appointor specified in the proxy form appointing the Chairman of the AGM as proxy. - 8.
-In the case of shares entered in the Depository Register, the Company may reject the proxy form if the member, being the appointor, is not shown to have shares entered against his/her/its name in the Depository Register as at 72 hours before the time appointed for holding the meeting, as certified by The Central Depository (Pte) Limited to the Company.
+- 4. The proxy form appointing a proxy (whether the Chairman of the Meeting or otherwise) must be signed by the appointor or his attorney duly authorised in writing.
+Where the proxy form appointing a proxy (whether the Chairman of the Meeting or otherwise) is executed by a corporation, it must be either under its common seal or signed on its behalf by a duly authorised officer or attorney. - 5.
+Where the proxy form appointing a proxy (whether the Chairman of the Meeting or otherwise) is signed on behalf of the appointor by an attorney, the power of attorney (or other authority) or a duly certified copy thereof must (failing previous registration with the Company) be attached to the proxy form, failing which the proxy may be treated as invalid. - 6.
+A corporation which is a shareholder may authorise by resolution of its directors or other governing body such person as it thinks fit to act as its representative at the Meeting, in accordance with Section 179 of the Companies Act 1967. - 7.
+The Company shall be entitled to reject the proxy form appointing a proxy (whether the Chairman of the Meeting or otherwise) if it is incomplete, improperly completed, illegible or where the true intentions of the appointor are not ascertainable from the instructions of the appointor specified in the proxy form appointing a proxy (whether the Chairman of the Meeting or otherwise). - 8.
+In the case of Shares entered in the Depository Register, the Company may reject the proxy form appointing a proxy (whether the Chairman of the Meeting or otherwise) if the shareholder, being the appointor, is not shown to have Shares entered against his/her/its name in the Depository Register as at 72 hours before the time appointed for holding the meeting, as certified by The Central Depository (Pte) Limited to the Company. - 9.
+Completion and return of the instrument of proxy(ies) does not preclude a shareholder from attending, speaking and voting at the AGM.
+A shareholder who submitted a valid instrument of proxy but who subsequently wishes to attend, speak and vote at the AGM himself/herself may withdraw the instrument of proxy by sending an email to the Company's polling agent, at qtvascular-agm@ryt-poll.com to notify the Company of the withdrawal and request for his/her own unique user credentials to access the "live" audio-visual webcast and "live" audio-only stream of the AGM proceedings. - 10.
+When sending in the notice of withdrawal, the shareholder would also need to provide the following details: - (i) full name; - (ii) NRIC/passport number; - (iii) address: and - (iv) the manner in which his/her Shares in the Company are held.